10-Q 1 gh-20230930.htm 10-Q gh-20230930

 As these transactions meet certain accounting criteria, the 2027 Note Hedges are recorded in stockholders’ equity and are not accounted for as derivatives.
 The Company paid an aggregate amount of $90.0 million for the 2027 Note Hedges, which has been recorded as a reduction to additional paid-in capital and will not be remeasured.

-The Company has entered into various operating lease agreements for office space, data center, lab and warehouse use, with remaining terms of up to 10 years, some of which include one or more options to renew.
+The Company has entered into various operating lease agreements for office space, data center, lab and warehouse use, with remaining terms ranging from 0.3 to 9.0 years, some of which include one or more options to renew.
 As leases approach maturity, the Company considers various factors such as market conditions and the terms of any renewal options that may exist to determine whether it will renew the lease, as such, the Company does not include renewal options in its lease terms for calculating its lease liability, as the renewal options allow it to maintain operational flexibility and the Company is not reasonably certain it will exercise these renewal options at the time of the lease commencement.

-Operating lease expense was $7.4 million and $7.2 million for the three months ended September 30, 2023, and 2022, respectively, and $22.1 million and $21.4 million for the nine months ended September 30, 2023, and 2022, respectively, which includes both lease and non-lease components (primarily common area maintenance charges and property taxes).
+Operating lease expense was $7.6 million and $7.4 million for the three months ended June 30, 2024, and 2023, respectively, and $15.2 million and $14.7 million for the six months ended June 30, 2024, and 2023, respectively, which includes both lease and non-lease components (primarily common area maintenance charges and property taxes).

 (unaudited)